AnnPhann2204/EEGSignal-for-AD/README.md

 - Saved the visual results of classification (e.g., ROC curves, confusion matrices) as images for easy visualization.

 ## Results
-The results from the classification models are saved in the `/new_image` folder as images and include: Confusion matrices, ROC curves for each classifier
+The results from the classification models are saved in the `/new_image` folder as images and include: Confusion matrices, ROC curves for each classifier.

 ![image](https://github.com/user-attachments/assets/8a7e97e1-77b5-4f21-b5f7-e34315bd7913)

 ## Acknowledgments